-1.1 ANSI/BHMA A156.36 establishes requirements for Auxiliary Locks, and includes dimensional criteria and five classifications of tests: operational, cycle, strength, security and, finish.
-This Standard was formerly part of ANSI/BHMA A156.5 for Auxiliary Locks and Associated Products.

-1.2 Tests described in this Standard are performed under laboratory conditions.
-In actual usage, results vary because of installation, maintenance and environmental conditions.

-1.3 Grade Qualifications Manufacturers shall indicate the Grade level to which their product is certified.
+- 1.1 ANSI/BHMA A156.36 establishes requirements for Auxiliary Locks, and includes dimensional criteria and five classifications of tests: operational, cycle, strength, security and, finish. - 1.2 Tests described in this Standard are performed under laboratory conditions.
+In actual usage, results vary because of installation, maintenance and environmental conditions. - 1.3 Grade Qualifications Manufacturers shall indicate the Grade level to which their product is certified.
 Products shall meet all Grade requirements for tests listed in 1.1, A Grade 1 product shall meet all Grade 1 criteria, a Grade 2 product shall meet all Grade 2 criteria, and a Grade 3 product shall meet all Grade 3 criteria in each classification.